 This first attempt is clearly trying to show how one device sends 1.20 bitcoin to another device.
 See the context for this image here.

 Pros – Simplicity.
-Any attempt that uses images instead of words provides an immediate benefit to the learner.
+Including graphics along with, or instead of, words can provide an immediate benefit to learners.
 Icons and images help reduce extraneous cognitive load by reducing split attention.* Also, the context for this image includes an analogy to something familiar to many people – email.
-(Although, email doesn’t bounce around different people’s computers to get “confirmed”, but more on the cons later.)
+(Although, email doesn’t bounce around different people’s computers to get “confirmed”, but more on the cons soon.)

 Cons – Imagine if that arrow and bitcoin amount were not there?
 This graphic becomes a mess very quickly.
 It could represent anything that gets transmitted between two devices and bounces around different nodes on the internet, perhaps like folding @ home.
 In context, there is an explanation of a very crucial aspect of Bitcoin called the blockchain.
 But this image doesn’t attempt to include this major part of how Bitcoin works.
 Since we are not even close to the magic number 7 +/- 2* (I push the number of novel elements to 10 at most), we could safely add the notion of a “blockchain” to it, rather than a dotted line that goes to various computers.
 More than half the image is spent on confirming the transaction alone!